-5.9.1 Latency Mode
+5.10.1 Latency Mode

-In order to control the Beam Width of the sound radiating from the Beolab 50, a customised Finite Impulse Response (FIR) audio filter is selected for each woofer and midrange to accompany the changes resulting from the moving Acoustic Lens above the tweeter.
-These filters are applied to each of the DSP's 6 audio output channels for those drivers.
+In order to control the Beam Width of the sound radiating from the Beolab 90, a customised Finite Impulse Response (FIR) audio filter is selected for each woofer, midrange and tweeter.
+These filters are applied to each of the DSP's 18 audio output channels.
 However, in order to control the very low frequency bands, it is necessary for the woofers' FIR filters to be very long.
 One implication of this is that it takes some time between the moment an audio signal enters the input of the loudspeaker and the moment it exits the loudspeaker as sound.
 The lower in frequency the Beam Width Control is extended, the longer the latency (or delay) of the loudspeaker.